This (updated) guide reviews all of the best low-carb dog foods this year.

 Top 5 Ingredients: 1.
 Chicken, 2.
 Peas, 3.
 Chicken Fat, 4.
 Freeze Dried Chicken, 5.
 Freeze Dried Chicken Liver

-A combined diet of raw bites and kibbles is the highlight feature of Instinct Raw Boost Dry Food.
-However, what makes this formula even special is its low carbohydrate count.
+A combined diet of raw bites and kibble is the highlight feature of Instinct Raw Boost Dry Food.
+But what makes this formula even more special is its low carbohydrate count.
 If you consider the guaranteed analysis, carbs make around 30% or roughly 1/3 of the dog food.
 And as for the source, most carbs are derived from tapioca and pumpkin seeds.

-Rest of the food is totally based on providing dogs with a high-protein and holistic diet.
+The rest of the food provides dogs with a high-protein, holistic diet.
 It uses chicken meat as the primary protein choice and contains freeze-dried raw bites that give your dog the pleasure of both food forms.
 Aside from that, the recipe is also enriched with probiotics to boost digestive health and various vitamins and omega fatty acids for good skin and coat health.

 18. American Journey Landmark with Rainbow Trout and Herring Grain-Free Dry Dog Food